 High School Student-Run Credit Union (SRCU)

-HarborLight is partnered with Montague & Whitehall High School to provide a SRCU on school premises.
-Students that are interested in working at the SRCU apply and interview to obtain a position.
-Student workers receive hands on training to serve our student members and faculty.
+HarborLight is partnered with Montague High School to provide a SRCU on school premises.
+Volunteer student workers receive hands-on training to serve our student members and faculty.
 Throughout the school year we provide incentive-based activities that promotes financial education.
-The Wildcat SRCU and Viking SRCU are open once a week throughout the school year.
+The Wildcat SRCU is open once a week throughout the school year.

 Elementary Student-Run Credit Union (SRCU)